smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 ###Determine a message architecture
 According to content stratgeist Margot Bloomstein:

->  "A message architecture is a hierarchy of communication goals; as a hierarchy, they're attributes that appear in order of priority, typically in an outline."
+>  A message architecture is a hierarchy of communication goals; as a hierarchy, they're attributes that appear in order of priority, typically in an outline.

 ####So, why should you bother?
 A message architecture helps you develop a cohesive, consistent and even enjoyable user experience.
 You can't be everything to all people – and you shouldn't be.
 So how do you want to be perceived?
 As: